 - 1 tbsp soya sauce

-- Enjoy with some sliced carrots/red pepper/celery etc, and try you're best not to eat it all at once!
+Enjoy with some sliced carrots/red pepper/celery etc, and try your best not to eat it all at once!

 I decided to add some stir-fried chickpeas to the top, this isn't an essential part but it does take your hummus to a whole new level, so if you have the time I would defo recommend this step!